RELATED PARTY TRANSACTIONS POLICY

 6. APPROVAL OF RPTS BY BOARD AND MEMBERS

-All Related Party Transactions which are not at arm’s length falling within the scope of Section 188 (1) of the Companies Act 2013 and the values of which are in excess of the limits specified in Rule 15(3) would require prior approval of the shareholders, based on recommendation of the Board, through a resolution.
+All Material Related Party Transactions, Material Modifications thereto, all Related Party Transactions which are not at arm’s length falling within the scope of Section 188 (1) of the Companies Act 2013 and the values of which are in excess of the limits specified in Rule 15(3) and subsequent Modifications thereto would require prior approval of the shareholders, based on recommendation of the Board, through a resolution.
 No related party who is a party to the transaction shall vote to approve the relevant transaction.

 7. DISCLOSURE BY INTERESTED DIRECTORS / KMPS